Nivelle offensive: Analysis

 In 2015, Andrew Uffindell wrote that retrospective naming and dating of events can affect the way in which the past is understood.
 The Second Battle of the Aisne began on 16 April but the duration and extent of the battle have been interpreted differently.
 The ending of the battle is usually given as mid-May but Uffindell called this politically convenient, since it excluded the Battle of La Malmaison, in October, making it easier to blame Nivelle for a disaster.
 Uffindel wrote that the exclusion of La Malmaison was artificial, since the attack was begun from the ground taken from April to May.
 General Franchet d'Espèrey called La Malmaison "the decisive phase of the Battle...that began on 16 April and ended on 2 November...".

-The offensive advanced the front line by 6–7 km on the front of the Sixth Army, which took 5,300 prisoners and a large amount of equipment.
+The offensive advanced the front line by 6–7 km on the front of the Sixth Army, that took 5,300 prisoners and a large amount of equipment.
 The operation had been planned as a decisive blow to the Germans but by 20 April it was clear that the strategic intent of the offensive had not been achieved and by 25 April most of the fighting had ended.
 The French tactic of assault brutal et continu suited the German defensive dispositions, since much of the new construction had taken place on reverse slopes.
 The speed of attack and the depth of the French objectives meant that there was no time to establish artillery observation posts overlooking the Ailette valley, where French infantry had reached the ridge.
-Tunnels and caves under the ridge nullified much of the destructive power of the French artillery, which was also hampered by poor visibility and by German air superiority, which made French artillery-observation aircraft even less effective.
+Tunnels and caves under the ridge nullified much of the destructive power of the French artillery, that was also hampered by poor visibility and by German air superiority making French artillery-observation aircraft even less effective.
 The rear edge of the German battle zone along the ridge had been reinforced with machine-gun posts; the German divisional commanders chose to fight in the front line and few of the Eingreif divisions were needed in the first few days.